 - Co-pay assistance DOES NOT cover experimental, non-approved treatments.

 What is a co-pay card?

-Co-pay cards are ONLY for patients who have private/commercial insurance; they do not apply for patients with Medicare Part D sponsored RX plans or Medicaid.
+patients who have private/commercial insurance.
+They do not apply to patients with Medicare Part D RX plans or Medicaid.

 Where can I get help with co-pay assistance?